 Once you’ve decided what’s going to be in your email signature, you can go ahead and create it.

-Perhaps the easiest way to create a professional email signature is to use a free email signature generator.
+Perhaps the easiest way to create a professional email signature is to use a free email signature generator or specialized email signature software.
 As email enthusiasts, we’ve tested a few.
 Three of our favorites are WiseStamp, Newoldstamp, and MySignature.
 Here’s how you can create an effective email signature with each:

 With MySignature, you start by selecting an email signature template.
 Then, like with WiseStamp, you input your professional information and see how it will display in an email signature on the right-hand side of the screen.